adambard/learnxinyminutes-docs/solidity.html.markdown

 // planning your data structures)

 // *** EXAMPLE: Let's do a more complex example ***
-// [TODO: Decide what a more complex example looks like, needs a few // characteristics:
+// [TODO: Decide what a more complex example looks like, needs a few characteristics:
 //   - has a 'constant' state variable
 //   - has a state machine (uses modifier)
 //   - sends money to an address
 //   - gets information from another contract (we'll show code for both contracts)
 //   - Shows inheritance
 //   - show variables being passed in on instantiation (and guard code to throw if variables not provided)
+//   - Shows the swapping out of a contract
 //   Ideas:
 //     - crowdfunding?
 //     - Peer to peer insurance